Best Payroll Software Platforms for Small Businesses for October 2023

 How Small Business Payroll Software Works

-Payroll software makes it easy to manage payroll, including calculating wages or other types of income, withholding taxes and other benefits, and filing payroll taxes.
+Payroll software makes it easier to manage payroll, including calculating wages or other types of income, withholding taxes and other benefits, and filing payroll taxes.
 Payroll software can make what used to be a very cumbersome manual process easier and faster.

 Think about the payroll process for a moment.
 When you hire a new employee, his or her information will need to be added to your payroll system.
 The employee will need to fill out a W-4 form so you know how much in taxes to withhold.
 Only you and any other payroll administrators you have will have access to this sensitive data.